-We set the reserved supply to be $m = 2 E + 1$ and by assumption, we have $s \geq 8E+1$.
+The algorithm sets the reserved supply to be $m = 2 E + 1$ and by assumption, we have $s \geq 8E+1$.
 Since we are only interested in cases where $\alpha < 1$, we conclude

 Now, consider the halting condition.
-There are two cases: either the algorithm halts early, or it does not.
+Either the algorithm halts early, or it does not.
 We claim that at termination, at most $\rho n $ bidders are unsatisfied.
-The algorithm halts early if at any round of \textbf{CountUnsatisfied}, counter$(0)$ (which counts the number of unsatisfied bidders) increases by less than $\rho n - 2E$.
-So if the algorithm halts early, there must be at most $\rho n - 2 E + 2E = \rho n$ unsatisfied bidders.
+The algorithm halts early if at any round of \textbf{CountUnsatisfied}, $\text{counter}_0$ (which counts the number of unsatisfied bidders) increases by less than $\rho n - 2E$, when there are at most $\rho n - 2 E + 2E = \rho n$ unsatisfied bidders.

 Otherwise, suppose the algorithm does not halt early.
 At the start of each round there must be at least $\rho n - 4E$ unsatisfied bidders.
 Not all of these bidders must bid during the \textbf{Propose} round since price increases while they are waiting to bid might cause them to no longer demand any item, but this only happens if bidders prefer to be unmatched at the new prices.
 Since prices only increase, these bidders remain satisfied for the rest of the algorithm.
-If the algorithm runs for $R$ rounds and there are $B$ true bids, \begin{mathdisplayfull} B \geq R (\rho n - 4E) - n. \end{mathdisplayfull} Combined with our upper bound on the number of bids (\Cref{match-bid-ub}) and our assumption $\rho n \geq 8E$, we can upper bound the number of rounds $R$:
+If the algorithm runs for $R$ rounds and there are $B$ true bids, \begin{mathdisplayfull} B \geq R (\rho n - 4E) - n. \end{mathdisplayfull} Combined with our upper bound on the number of bids (\cref{match-bid-ub}) and our assumption $\rho n \geq 8E$, we can upper bound the number of rounds $R$: